mdklatt/serial-python/doc/tutorial.md

 ## Escaped Delimiters ##

-Nonsignificant delimiter values need to be escaped when reading data with a `DelimitedReader`.
+Non-significant delimiter values need to be escaped when reading data with a `DelimitedReader`.
 If the `esc` argument is defined when initializing the reader, a delimiter value immediately following the escape value is ignored when splitting the line into fields.
 If output written with a `DelimitedWriter`